jbrunken/ActiveForumsTapatalk/README.md

 An add-on module for [Active Forums 5](https://github.com/jbrunken/ActiveForums) DotNetNuke module which adds support for the Tapatalk API.
 Tapatalk is a popular app for viewing online forums on mobile devices.

 *Note:* Tapatalk is a free service for forum administrators.
 There are no costs associated with having your forum accessible via the Tapatalk client.
-The Official tapatalk clients used to access forums are available in the various app stores and range in price from $0.99 to $4.99 for the "HD" tablet version.
-There is also an unofficial Tapatalk client available for Windows phone, but it has not been tested with this module.
+The Official tapatalk clients used to access forums are available in the various app stores and range in price from FREE to $4.99 for the "HD" tablet version.

 Requirements: